marcosto29/marcosto29/README.md

 ###

-<p align="left">I am a recently graduated software developer eager to work and continue learning, I am mostly comfortable working with:</p>
+<p align="left">I am a recently graduated software developer and a current student of 42 university eager to work and continue learning I am mostly comfortable working with:</p>

 ###